Skip to main content

 #

 While the restoration process works, it is not without its quirks.
-Here are a couple of issues I found just so you are prepared:
+Here are a couple of issues I found:

 • Instruction adherence: Even though Nano Banana Pro is a vanguard model, it still occasionally misses an instruction.
 You might find it requires a few attempts before you get the desired result.
 I haven’t spent much time fine-tuning the prompt, so there are likely opportunities for further optimization there.

 • Models in the Dev UI: There is a bug in the googlegenai plugin that causes it to not automatically populate the available models in the Dev UI.
-You can still reference models by name to “dynamically” register them, but it adds a bit of friction to the experimentation process (the JS version does this just fine).
-I’ve opened a bug and there is already a fix in place, but if you are using an older version it is something to be aware.
+You can still reference models by name to “dynamically” register them, but it adds a bit of friction to the experimentation process (the JS version performs this well).
+I’ve opened a bug and there is already a fix in place, but if you are using an older version it is something to be aware of.

 Conclusions